• 2D shoot 'em up

 We can shoot the enemies to destroy them, but right now they just vanish.
 That's no fun.
 How about we make them explode, instead?
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./shooter11 to run the code.

 A 1280 x 720 window will open, with a colorful background.
 A spaceship sprite will also be shown, as in the screenshot above.
 The ship can now be moved using the arrow keys.
 Up, down, left, and right will move the ship in the respective directions.
 You can also fire by holding down the left control key.
 Enemies (basically red versions of the player's ship) will spawn from the right and move to the left.
 Shoot enemies to destroy them.
 Enemies can fire back, so you should avoid their shots.
 Score points by destroying the enemy ships.
 Close the window by clicking on the window's close button.

 We're going to be adding support for drawing text on screen.
 We're going to keep things simple for this tutorial and work with a bitmap font, extracting the glyphs from a texture.
 We'll also only be supporting a limited ASCII range - numbers, uppercase letters, and some symbols.
 The glyphs themselves are fixed width, so we can hardcode the width and height for the glyphs.
 This is a simple, quick solution and will suffice for now.
 Let's start with looking at defs.h: